LukasBFreund/exampleCodes/README.md

 # Example Codes
-A collection of codes that illustrate different numerical methods etc.
+A collection of codes that illustrate different numerical solution methods etc.

-The motivation
+The motivation for uploading these materials is quite straightforward: When learning new tools/methods/...
+I find it enormously helpful to draw on the example codes made available by kind researchers.
+This is an attempt to contribute to that culture of sharing.

 ## Numerical Methods
 ### Linear Time Iteration